 2. silver 3m3p3s are suitless

-3. gold 5m5p5s can interpret any one tile in the hand as any face after winning (the hand must remain winnable after interpretation).
+3. gold 5m5p5s can interpret any one tile in the hand as any face after winning (i.e., gold 5 has no ability until after a valid win has been declared).

 5. melds containing blue 7m7p7s are considered closed